 - Law enforcement advocate

 - Victims’ advocate

-Your applied psychology degree provides the concepts and communication skills needed to succeed in numerous industries such as education, business and human services.
-Some graduates may decide to become a market research analyst, a position the BLS projects will see 20% growth through 2028.
-Other graduates may become a human resource manager, a role with a 7% expected job growths, or a public relations specialist, a career with 6% projected job growth according to the BLS.
+Your applied psychology degree provides the concepts and communication skills needed to succeed in numerous industries such as education, business, and human services.
+Some graduates may decide to become market research analysts, a position the BLS projects will see19% growth through 2031.
+Other graduates may become a human resource manager, a role with a 7% expected job growth, or a public relations specialist, a career with 6% projected job growth according to the BLS.

 It was in the 1920s that psychologists first began appearing in courtrooms across the country as expert witnesses, offering their insights into human behavior.
 These appearances led to further study and exploration, leading to the robust discipline we have today.

 Students enrolled in this program will study the intersection between clinical psychology and the legal system.
 Coursework tends to cover psychology topics while tailoring them towards forensic and criminal psychology.

 Graduates have multiple options as far as career paths.
 They may decide to work as a psychologist in a correctional facility, working with inmates.
 They may also choose to work with law enforcement and prosecutors, assessing criminals and defendants to determine their ability to stand trial.